 In our experience, the frame sizes up quite big, with a medium coming with a 579mm stack and 385mm reach - which is actually about the same as the Wilier Jena.

-On the whole, the spec of the Topstone Ultegra RX is great, although we expect Ultegra RX availability to fade as GRX becomes the Shimano gravel groupset of choice - not that that's an issue, as the parts are cross-compatible.
+On the whole, the spec of the Topstone Ultegra RX is great, although we expect Ultegra RX availability to fade as the GRX Shimano gravel groupset becomes the choice option - not that that's an issue, as the parts are cross-compatible.

 The best fast gravel bike for those who don't need to get too rowdy